Seguin Guadalupe County

 The museum has a large selection of German History on display as well.

-Friends of the museum, our calendars will be available at the Chamber, the Aumont, Parkers Pharmacy, the Museum, and possibly First United Bank.
-Calendars are $10.00 each and are being sold as a fundraiser for the museum.
+Friends of the museum, our calendars will be available at the Chamber, the Aumont, Parkers Pharmacy, the Museum, Funky Monkey, Gift & Gourmet and Traveling Gypsy.
+Calendars are $11.00 each and are being sold as a fundraiser for the museum.

 Donations for Repairs and Updates are Gratefully Accepted.